-The related parties have transferred USD 6,615,714 to the subsidiary of the Company with respect to funding commitments pertaining to loan (see above 'due from a related party (non-current') under Equity Subscription and Retention Agreement (ESRA).
-The transfer of funds has been made directly by the related party and the Parent Company to the subsidiary, however, the transfer has been structured through the Company and accordingly a corresponding loan from the related parties has been recognised in the Company.
+The related party has transferred USD 1,000,000 to the subsidiaries of the Company with respect to funding commitments pertaining to loan (see above 'Due from a related party (non-current)').
+The transfer of funds has been made directly by the related party to the subsidiaries, however, the transfer has been structured through the Company and accordingly a corresponding loan from the related party has been recognised in the Company.

-The loan is interest-free from the related parties and the Parent Company and is repayable at any time on the request of the related party and the Parent Company or at the option of the Company.
+The loan is interest-free from the related party and is repayable at any time on the request of the related party or at the option of the Company.
 At least for the 12 months from the reporting date, the related party has not demanded for the repayment and accordingly the Company has disclosed the loan as a non-current liability.

+7 May 2020 to

+31 December 31 December

+2021 2020

-Reimbursement of expenses (general and administrative expenses) (Note 5) Ultimate Parent Company 2021 USD 13 February 2020 to 31 December 2020 USD ACWA Power International LLC (formerly International Company for Water & Power Projects - Dubai Br.)
+Reimbursement of expenses (general and administrative expenses) (Note 5) Ultimate Parent Company USD USD

+ACWA Power International LLC

+(formerly International Company for Water & Power Projects - Dubai Br.)
 32,676 32,676

+7 May

+2020 to

+31 December 31 December

+2021 2020

+Reimbursement of legal and professional expenses (Note 5) Affiliate USD USD

+ACWA Power Global Services Limited - 32,676